After a summer of dining out and staying in pretty coastal hotels I´m sharing a handful of my travel hacks.

 Perhaps you want to share a few travel hacks of your own in the comments below?

 When choosing destinations from places included in Bucket Lists and the must see places in 2018… be prepared for those places to be busy and possibly less competively priced.
+This way you avoid Overtourism, saturated cities and destinations.

 Selecting places in the area for your accomodation that are a short drive from the main sights could be a good idea.
 Just factor in petrol and parking costs to your budget.